kaikalii/transactor/readme.md

 ## Example Input

-Each line of the CSV file must start with the trasaction type, followed by an account id and a transaction id.
+Each line of the CSV file must start with the transaction type, followed by an account id and a transaction id.
 Deposits and withdrawals must then list a positive amount.

 ```
 deposit, 1, 1, 20